 (b) Opinions.
 The following opinions, dated the Closing Date, in form and substance satisfactory to the Trust and addressed to the parties indicated below, shall have been delivered:

-(i) An opinion of Andrews & Kurth L.L.P., special counsel to Asset LLC, the Sponsor, and Enron addressed to, and intended to be relied upon by, the Lenders, the Series Certificate Holder and the Trust, which opinion shall address, among other things, (A) the enforceability of this and Auction Agreement against the Sponsor, (B) the due authorization, execution and delivery by the Sponsor and Asset LLC of each of the Operative Documents to which such entities are a party, and (C) the due formation and valid existence of Asset LLC and the Sponsor.
+(i) An opinion of Andrews & Kurth L.L.P., special counsel to Asset LLC, the Sponsor, and Enron addressed to, and intended to be relied upon by, the Lenders, the Series Certificate Holder and the Trust, which opinion shall address, among other things, (A) the enforceability of this Sale Transfer and Auction Agreement against the Sponsor, (B) the due authorization, execution and delivery by the Sponsor and Asset LLC of each of the Operative Documents to which such entities are a party, and (C) the due formation and valid existence of Asset LLC, the Transferor and the Sponsor.

 (ii) Opinions of the respective General Counsels of Enron and the Sponsor, addressed to, and intended to be relied upon by, the Lenders, the Series Certificate Holder and the Trust, which opinions shall address, among other things, the due authorization, execution and delivery by Enron and the Sponsor (as applicable) of each of the Operative Documents to which either is a party.